fserb/bkc/pages/substrate/substrate.md

   }
 ```

-Once we find a place, we need to pick an angle for it to go.
-We want to go
+Once we find a place, we need to choose an angle for it.
+We want to be
-perpendicular to the original line, but we are not particularly picky about
+perpendicular to the original line, on either direction.
-which direction, so we pick at random.

 ```add:last.-1